Skip to main content

 FieldDescription

-TableChoose only one table.
-All available options are displayed in the selection based on the chosen database.
+DatabaseChoose only one database.
+All available options are displayed in the selection based on the chosen catalog.
 The search function helps you find an exact match.

-ColumnChoose only one column.
-All available options are displayed in the selection based on the chosen database and table.
+TableChoose only one table.
+All available options are displayed in the selection based on the chosen catalog and database.
 The search function helps you find an exact match.

 Wildcard